aidenlab/straw/README.md

 There are two Python versions - a pure Python one and a version where the C++ code is bound with pybind11.
 The latter is much faster.

+A Jupyter notebook example can be found here: https://aidenlab.gitbook.io/juicebox/accessing-raw-data

 ## Quick Start Python

 For the fastest version, you must have pybind11 installed.